frnsys/the_founder_unity/README.md

 If the `UIPanel` hosting the 3D objects has a parent `UIPanel`, e.g. the window with the header/navigation items, the header panel (or the parent panel itself) should have its Render Q set to Start At 4000.
 All alerts/popups should have their `UIPanel` Render Q set to Start At 5000.

+### The Office UI

+Most of the UI is accessed through the office environment.

+It's (probably too) complicated -- here are some notes about how it is set up.

+There is:

+- the `Office UI`: this manages the NGUI buttons displayed on top of the office environment.
+- the `Office Area Manager`: this manages which areas are accessible (unlocked) and is where you configure the camera coordinates which defines each office area.
+- the `Office Camera Controller`: this is what allows the user to pan around and zoom in and out of the office.
+- `Office Areas`: this is a grouping of the 3D objects which form the office areas.

+#### Adding an interactive office object

+Office objects which can be interacted with (i.e., can be touched to bring up a menu) should have the `UIObject` script attached.
+There you can specify the window prefab to launch on touch.
+You should check "Enabled" so that it is true.
+You'll also need to add a `MeshCollider` with "Is Trigger" checked.

+Then you will also want to create an NGUI button/label which tracks the object.
+However, you don't want it directly tracking the object itself since it may not be positioned how you like.
+So create an empty game object as a child to the office object (I have been naming them "UI Target") and position that where you want the label to be.

+The NGUI button/label should be created as a child to `Office UI`  Set the `UIFollowTarget` script's target to the "UI Target" you just created.
+Also, configure the "On Click" method to your needs.

+#### Creating a locked area

+Creating a locked area is pretty involved.

+You need to attach the `OfficeArea` script to the group which defines the office area and configure it properly.
+The group should have a "Lock Box" (a semi-transparent dark box surrounding the area).
+The `Office UI` group will need a button that can unlock the area.
+Unlocking the area is accomplished through the `Office Area Manager` (see the current methods there) and that area's unlock status is managed by the `GameData`.

 ### Resources

 There are many different assets in this game which have to managed carefully.